 - Mono-audio: If you have hearing loss in one ear, you can adjust the speakers of your device to play the same thing out of both speakers, so you never miss a beat.

 - Some hearing aids are optimized to work with Apple and Android devices to improve sound quality as you chat on the phone or watch TV.

-Accessibility matters, in large part because it can help seniors age in place and live more independently.
+Accessible technology matters, in large part because it can help seniors age in place and live more independently.
 Plus, as our world increasingly relies on technology, knowing how to use accessibility features on phones, tablets, and computers is key for seniors who want to stay connected with family and friends.

 To get started with using the accessibility tools on your device, review the user guides published by Apple, Android, Microsoft, Amazon Fire, and other technology creators to target specific accessibility features available.
 They will walk you through setting up these features on different devices, step by step.

 At CenturyLink, we think it’s important to connect seniors to technology.
 We put together a guide on using the internet for seniors to empower our older-and-wiser users to use the web.
-And it’s also why we offer Lifeline to help make communications services more affordable for lower-income or fixed-income consumers, including retirees.